You are using an outdated browser. Please upgrade your browser to improve your experience.

 Employment and Support Allowance (ESA) replaced Incapacity Benefit(www.gov.uk opens in a new tab) in 2008.
 ESA provides you with money to help with living costs if you’re unable to work.
 The programme will also give you the support you need to get back into work if you’re able to.

-To get ESA, you’ll need to have worked as an employee or been self-employed and have paid National Insurance contributions in the last two to three years.
+To get ESA, you’ll need to have worked as an employee or been self-employed.
+You'll also need to have paid National Insurance contributions in the last two to three years.

 To find out if you’re eligible and apply, visit the gov.uk ESA page(www.gov.uk opens in a new tab).